As you probably know, PhotoDemon is a portable application. Portable applications meet a few special criteria:

 - Controls may behave differently on different Windows versions.
 (For example, some Windows versions may have nice accessibility features - like changing a control’s appearance when you hover it with the mouse - while other ones do nothing.)

-– For PhotoDemon, specifically, the program’s development toolkit is tied to an older version of the Windows controls, one that doesn’t support Unicode text.
-While this allows PhotoDemon to operate all the way back to unpatched versions of Windows XP, it also greatly limits the program’s feature set on modern versions.
+- For PhotoDemon, specifically, the program’s development toolkit is tied to an older version of the Windows controls, one that doesn’t support Unicode text.
+While this allows PhotoDemon to operate all the way back to unpatched versions of Windows XP, it also greatly limits our features on modern versions of Windows.

 As an example of this, here’s a quick gallery of the same dialog as it appears on different versions of Windows.
 Can you tell which objects are “common controls”, and which ones were custom-built?

 One of PhotoDemon’s options panels, as it appears on Windows XP.
 The drop-down boxes and command buttons are Windows Common Controls, so Windows paints them with XP visual styles.

 On Windows 7, the drop-down boxes and command buttons look… shiny, I guess?

 Older versions of Windows have a “classic theme” option that makes everything Win-95 style.
 Ugh.

 The same panel on Windows 10.
 For some reason, Microsoft engineers thought it was a good idea to make drop-down boxes gray, which historically indicated locked or disabled controls. (sigh)

 For a long time, I managed to live with these limitations, but over the past two years they’ve bothered me more and more.
 Whether it’s basic limitations (like text fitting differently from version to version) to more egregious ones (dark interface themes are basically impossible), the limitations of the common controls have frequently interfered with my ability to improve PhotoDemon.